 But even if you have some poor, puffy-eye-causing habits (like binge-watching shows until 2 AM while munching on Salt & Vinegar potato chips), sometimes, it’s just plain-old genetics—which can make those under-eye bags even more difficult to treat.
 “Puffy under-eye bags can be caused by fat pads, which is hereditary,” says King.
 “Hormonal status can affect your fluid retention and, thus, your under-eye bags, and allergies can contribute to puffiness too.”

-“Fat pads” are an underlying accumulation of fatty tissue that’s actually meant to prevent injury and protect your body from direct impact—and many of us have them all over our body, including around our joints and bones.
-If you have fat pads under your eyes, congrats!
-Your body is trying to protect your eyes from injury.
-But the bad news is, it doesn’t matter how much sleep you get—because the puffiness is inherently part of your genetic makeup.
+“Fat pads” are an underlying accumulation of fatty tissue that’s actually meant to prevent injury and protect your body from direct impact.
+For some people, the fat pads are naturally more prominent; for others, the fat pads sink lower with aging.
+The bad news is, it doesn’t matter how much sleep you get—because the puffiness is inherently part of your genetic makeup.
 Which is perfectly okay.

 Of course, it really depends on the person—which can be frustrating when you’re trying to find a miracle salve for your under-eye bags.
 Spoiler alert: As much as we wish an under-eye miracle salve existed, it doesn’t—which means it’s all about taking an individual approach to treat this.
 There’s nothing that works for every person, 100 percent of the time, which is why so many different, unique under-eye treatments exist.